Angela A. Watkins

-In therapy Angela uses a combination of Cognitive Behavioural Therapy in collaboration with the strengths model, positive psychology, systemic techniques and art therapy techniques.
+In therapy Angela uses a combination of Cognitive Behavioural Therapy in collaboration with the narrative therapy, aspects of the strengths model, positive psychology, systemic techniques and art therapy techniques.
 Each client is unique and hence the journey and techniques are adapted to enhance your feelings of confidence in facing challenges in your life.

-Her current clinical work focuses on adults facing anxiety (including OCD), surviving divorce, overcoming depression, building resilience and self-esteem, recovery from abuse, and taking charge of career change.
-Angela has conducted proprietary research on the impact of divorce in Hong Kong which has shaped her platform as a collaborative co-parenting – helping couples who have divorced decide on child care decisions together.
+Her current clinical work focuses on adults facing anxiety (including OCD), surviving divorce, overcoming depression, building resilience and self-esteem, recovery from abuse, neurodivergence, sexuality, relationships, and taking charge of career change.
+Angela has conducted proprietary research on the stress among lawyers in Hong Kong, and the impact of divorce in Hong Kong.
+The later research was used to shape our platform for collaborative co-parenting – helping couples who have divorced decide how to make child care decisions together.

 In her work with neuro-diverse teens, Angela works to guide teen’s social and emotional development and encourage positive behaviour change.
 Angela uses a strengths model approach together with techniques such as art therapy, and ABA, and social skills techniques to help develop vocational, independence and educational plans for teens with SEN. If you need an individual development plan for your child, Angela can help.
 Having identified that SEN children in HK could benefit from formal choir performances and practice, Angela co-founded VOC-Abilities, a choir for teens and adults with SEN. The choir is the first of its kind in HK.

 Angela’s recent clients have said the following about their experience of her as a therapist: